c4spar/cliffy-manual/command/error_handling.md

 This example will catch all errors.
 You can differentiate between runtime and validation errors by checking if the `error` is an instance of `ValidationError`.
 The validation error has a `exitCode` property that should be used to exit the program.
+It also provides a `cmd` property which references the failed command.

 ```typescript
 import {